amantaya/ResBaz24-Local-LLMs/README.md

 >![Note]
 >`ollama` uses the graphics processing unit (GPU) on your machine to run LLMs.
 This can be very computationally expensive and can take a long time to run, especially if you have an older machine and/or a weaker GPU.

+## Additional Resources

+-   [HuggingFace](https://huggingface.co/) - a huge collection of all types of AI models.